potential-nl-blsp/eudi-poc-nl/README.md

 NOTE: The Python-issuer uses the verifier backend when using PID authentication before issuing specific attestation (such as Age Verification attestation).

+**_NOTE: these instructions focus on deployment with "proper" certificates for issuers and verifier, i.e. not with self-signed certificates.
+The issuers and verifier certificates can be under a self-managed CA (instructions provided), or an external CA. In both cases, the certificate of the CA must be included as a trust anchor for the wallet app and the Python issuer (instructions provided)._**

 ## How to build Python issuer and Verifier UI containers

 ### Python issuer